crguezl/vuejs-fundamentals/README.md

 This repository contains the example code for the [Vue.js Fundamentals](https://vueschool.io/courses/vuejs-fundamentals) course.

-This Vue.js course will teach you and get you up and running with the fundamental concepts of Vue.js.
-Perfect if you haven't touched Vue before or you just getting started!
+This Vue.js course [Vue School](https://vueschool.io/courses/vuejs-fundamentals) will teach you and get you up and running with the fundamental concepts of Vue.js.

 ## Topics covered: